ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "Whats you GN-type?"<br>
 Shemeshea "Sedra'hk'not"<br>

-Atmosphere has stabilized enough, accessing her suit, unlocking her armor.
+Atmosphere has stabilized enough, ambient temp has come down, accessing her suit, unlocking her armor.
 Looks like the query is finished; for her, dilated pupils are a pretty standard parasympathetic response.
 Interesting...

 Prix: "Your name and callsign?"<br>
 Shemeshea: "Shemeshea Emyatta, callsign Emyatta six"<br>